braze-inc/braze-docs/_docs/_partners/message_personalization/location/radar.md

 ## Connected Content

-The following example shows how to run a promotion to drive users in-store if nearby with a digital offer.
+The following example shows how to run a promotion to drive nearby users in-store with a digital offer.

 ![Connected Content Example][1]{: style="float:right;max-width:30%;border:0;"}